-This is why we thought of a protocol to safely use VR hardware in your business, whether you own a VR headset, a CAVE or a PowerWall:
+This is why we thought of a protocol to safely use VR in your business, whether you have a personal or a professional use of VR equipment:

 - What you should do before cleaning your VR hardware

 - How to keep your VR headset clean when using it?

 - How to keep your immersive room or PowerWall clean?

 - Please never do this when VR hardware cleaning